Undergraduate Study in International Affairs

 Graduate Course Option

-Under the Graduate Course Option, undergraduate students with a final grade-point average of 3.5 or higher may count six hours of their undergraduate credits toward a master's degree at Georgia Tech in the same field.
+Under the Graduate Course Option, undergraduate students with a final grade-point average of 3.5 or higher may count six hours of their graduate credits completed at the undergraduate level toward a master's degree at Georgia Tech in the same field.
 This applies to EIA, IAML, and INTA majors.
 This means that qualified students could complete the Master of Science in International Affairs with thirty-six additional credit hours rather than forty-two credit hours if completed within two years of earning a bachelor's degree.

 - Asian Affairs Certificate (available to majors and non-majors)